medic/cht-docs/content/en/running-programs/_index.md

 **Research initiatives, innovations and studies**

-Through the human centered design approach,Medic partners with research institutions and academia to design, test, refine and deploy digital health innovations and carry out research studies.
+Through the human centered design approach, Medic partners with research institutions and academia to design, test, refine and deploy digital health innovations and carry out research studies.

 ## Considerations for Digital Health programs
 Below are the considerations made when running a digital health program: